jedlejedi/DevelopingDataProductsProject/ExploratoryChartCreatorPitch.md

 Overview
 ========================================================

-The Exploratory Chart Creator application allows you to very quickly and easily create exploratory charts for some of datasets in R's dataset package.
-The application was build using Shiny for the course project on the "Developing Data Science" course on Coursera which is part of John Hopkins Universtity Data Science Specialisation.
+The Exploratory Chart Creator application allows you to very quickly and easily create exploratory charts for some of the datasets in R's dataset package.
+The application was built using Shiny for the course project of the "Developing Data Science" course on Coursera which is part of John Hopkins University Data Science Specialisation.

 User Guide
 ========================================================